 Each fruit and vegetable has a prime time when it's at its seaonal best.
 This means they tend to be cheaper and taste better.

-The flavours of the month for October are sweetcorn and apples.
+The flavours of the month for December are the brussel sprouts and white cabbage.

 For those who attended Sue's Wellbeing Weight loss Workshop here is the recipe for her Beetroot cake.

 A Healthy diet is all about getting the right balance of nutrients.
 Sometimes that can be difficult to work out when you are thinking about what to cook for dinner or what to put in a lunch box, so here are a few simple recipes to try out at home.